 Fall Prevention Infographic

-Falls are the leading cause of injury-related visits to the emergency department for individuals over the age of 65.
-Although frequently associated with age, slips, trips and falls aren't just reserved for seniors.
-In fact, falls are also the leading cause of injury for kids ages 0 to 19.
-Whether you’re accident-prone or take medications that increase your risk for falls, preventive measures are important at any age.
+Although often associated with older age, slips, trips and falls aren't just reserved for older adults.
+In fact, falls are also a leading cause of injury for kids ages 0 to 19.
+With this in mind, preventive measures are important at any age.

 Infants and Toddlers